 Use Both -- They Don't Compete

 CeraVe = barrier + basics (cleanser + moisturizer).
 The Ordinary = targeted serums (niacinamide, retinol, HA).
-Together under $50.
+Together about $47 before a separate SPF.

 Start with CeraVe Cream